-In addition to the formal presentations, numerous informal discussions and questions from the public and real estate professionals were fielded over the course of the year, enquiring about the regulations being developed and the potential for secondary suites also being developed by Planning and Building Services Division Staff as a separate initiative.
+In addition to the formal presentations, numerous informal discussions and questions from the public and real estate professionals were fielded over the course of the year enquiring about the regulations being developed and the potential for secondary suites also being developed by Planning and Building Division Staff as a separate initiative.

-An opportunity to further improve the alignment of the proposed regulations with safety interests of the Fire Department and described minor changes was presented in Report PLPD16-019 in February 2016.
-This forms the basis of the regulatory approach including some amendments to both the Zoning By-law and the Business Licensing By-law and the introduction of a stand-alone licensing by-law for Lodging Houses and Rental Dwelling Units.
+An opportunity to further improve the alignment of the proposed regulations with safety interests of the Fire Department and described minor changes, was presented in Report PLPD16-019 in February 2016.
+This forms the basis of the regulatory approach including some amendments to both the Zoning By-law and the Business Licensing By-law and the introduction of a stand alone licensing by-law for Lodging Houses and Rental Dwelling Units.
 Council concurred with the regulatory approach and the minor changes and directed Staff to proceed with the formal public notice to the Zoning By-law to implement the measures as presented in Report PLPD16-019.

 Planning Staff have also had an opportunity to meet with members of the Peterborough Landlord Association (PLA) recently, to review the draft zoning amendment.
 The PLA had previously expressed concern that the requirement for a Business License for small scale rental dwellings (up to 4 bedrooms) could be onerous.
-City staff has kept the concerns of the Landlord Association in mind and propose to encourage the registration of rental units by offering free registration for a period of up to 15 months and a discounted renewal fee of \$50 for small and large rental dwelling units.
+City staff have kept the concerns of the Landlord Association in mind and propose to encourage the registration of rental units by offering free registration for a period of up to 15 months and a discounted renewal fee of \$50 for small and large rental dwelling units.
 Likewise, a Small Lodging House or Large Lodging House initial registration fee is proposed to be waived if acted upon within 15 months.

 The PLA also expressed a desire to continue to offer an entire dwelling unit to a group of people who will use a property as a single housekeeping unit (homogeneous group).
 The proposed regulatory regime will also recognize this option as a Rental Dwelling Unit or a Large Rental Dwelling Unit as included in the draft Licensing By-law.
-The proposed licensing and zoning changes are to be considered by Council at its meeting of June 26, 2017.